DevvEmeka/Glasp-user-guide/glasp.md

 You can highlight the YouTube transcript with the four-colour option, add notes, leave comments and share the highlight with other social platforms.

 ### `Sharing Highlights With Note-Taking Applications`
-You can copy highlights from articles or videos and paste them into note-taking applications like Evernote, Notion, etc. To do this:
+You can copy highlights from articles or videos and paste them into a note-taking applications like Evernote, Notion, etc. To do this:
 1. Click on the article you want to copy.
 2. Click on the square-shaped icon to copy the highlight.
 ![image 21](./assets/Untitled-2023-02-22-200619.png)
-3. Paste the article on your preferred note-taking application.
+3. Paste the article into your preferred note-taking application.

 ## `How to Get the Best Out of Glasp`
 Glasp is a free social highlighter that helps you organise content, thoughts, and inspiration online.
 Even though it is straightforward, there are guidelines to get the best results from the application.

-**Add Comments to Your Highlight:** Adding comments to your highlight will give your readers an insight into your opinion about the article and the online content you’ve curated.
+**Add Comments to Your Highlight:** Adding comments to your highlight will give your readers an insight into your opinion about the article or the video you’ve curated.
 Your comments will also drive conversation and engagement from like-minded people.

-**Add tags to your highlight:** Adding tags will help you navigate Glasp easily.
+**Add Tags to Your Yighlight:** Adding tags will help you navigate Glasp easily.
 It makes it easy to find highlights by searching for the tag name in the search bar.

 **Each Highlight Should Include Authors:** To aid readers and researchers, appending an author to a highlight gives a more beneficial research result; it also helps you cite articles and content, and provide backup to the source of your knowledge.

-**Add a note to your highlight:** Including a note in your highlight will help you craft a summary for the article you are highlighting and add more meaning and clarity to your highlights.
+**Add a Note to Your highlight:** Including a note in your highlight will help you craft a summary for the article you are highlighting and add more meaning and clarity to your highlights.

-**Join the Glasp community:** Joining the Glasp community will provide you with the needed support to learn better and access what your friends are reading and learning.
+**Join the Glasp Community:** Joining the Glasp community will provide you with the needed support to learn better and access what your friends are reading and learning.
 The community connects you with like-minded people to share ideas with and learn from what they share.

 ## `Conclusion`
 Glasp has continued to gain traction since its launch.
 The Glasp extension has become a go-to tool for productivity enthusiasts and readers who want to organise and manage knowledge.
 The extension enables you to learn from others while you collect your notes, which you can access easily.
-It will boost your productivity, keep you informed, and help you share your thoughts with friends, colleagues, and other users.
+Glasp will boost your productivity, keep you informed, and help you share your thoughts with friends, colleagues, and other users.

 The Glasp extension is free to use.
 It’s available for Chrome and Safari browsers.
 Join Glasp today and become a pro at managing and organising your content.
-Create a free [Glasp account](https://glasp.co) today and get started!
+Create a free [Glasp account](https://glasp.co) and get started!